|Nutrition Facts (per serving)|

-In a large bowl, combine the mashed sweet potatoes with brown sugar, eggs, vanilla extract, milk, and melted butter.
+In a large bowl, combine the mashed sweet potatoes with the brown sugar, milk, melted butter, eggs, and vanilla extract.
 Mix thoroughly and spoon the mixture into the prepared baking dish.

 Sprinkle the pecan topping mixture over the top of the sweet potato filling.

 Bake the casserole for 35 to 45 minutes, until the filling is hot, does not jiggle when you shake the dish, and the topping has browned.
 If the casserole browns too quickly, tent with foil.